-Make sure you’ve got cover from the time you book your holiday so you’ve got cancellation cover immediately.
-But don’t simply opt for whatever cover is offered by your travel agents, tour operator or airline – shopping around at MoneySuperMarket is a quick and easy way to find the most competitive deal without compromising on the quality of cover.
+It’s best to get cover from the time you book your holiday so you’ve got cancellation cover immediately.
+Rather than accepting the cover offered by your travel agents, tour operator or airline, shopping around is a quick and easy way to find the most competitive deal without compromising on the quality of cover.

 So-called ski pack insurance covers hired ski equipment, ski school and ski passes that you can’t use because of illness or injury.

 A typical limit for this type of cover is £300.

 Check, too, the levels of cover for your own and hired ski equipment in case it is lost, damaged or stolen.
 Again, a typical limit is about £300, but you might be able to negotiate a higher amount if your ski kit is particularly pricey.

 It’s also worth bearing in mind that there is usually a single item limit for ski equipment.
 In other words, the overall limit might be £300 but the most you could claim for a single item could be as low as £150.

 Cover for piste closure can make the difference between a dream holiday and a nightmare trip.

 Many insurers these days will pay out if there is not enough snow and the ski resort is closed.
 Alternatively, you might be able to claim the transport costs to another resort.

 Some policies also offer cover in case of an avalanche.
 You would then be able to claim additional transport and accommodation costs if you could not reach your destination or get back home because of an avalanche.